firebase/firebase-js-sdk/packages/rxfire/docs/firestore.md

 ```

 ### `docData()`
-The `docData()` function returns a stream of a document, mapped to its data payload and optionally the document ID.
+The `docData()` function creates an observable that returns a stream of a document, mapped to its data field values and, optionally, the document ID.

 |                 |                                          |
 |-----------------|------------------------------------------|